Our Sustainable Business Strategy

 Through expanding our tower infrastructure within and across markets, we are helping our MNO customers to increase and improve coverage in some of the world’s most remote regions.

-We believe that this will result in 250 million people under the coverage footprint of our towers, compared to 144 million today, providing more people across the region with an improved, more reliable mobile network service.
+We aim to provide coverage to 164 million people under the footprint of our towers, compared to 151 million today, providing more people across the region with an improved and reliable mobile network service.

 To support MNOs and governments wanting to provide universal access and expand into rural areas, we provide more sustainable solutions that are more appropriate for rural coverage, particularly in off-grid areas.